 She supports the Direction of EPFL in its global prevention and conflicts management strategy.

 In that respect, she informs the Direction of EPFL about her activity and identified trends of issues in her annual activity report (while always respecting full confidentiality and anonymity of cases and people).

 That permits the Direction of EPFL to be informed of existing issues and remediate accordingly.

 Person of trust and mediator

-Person of trust and Mediator SBA approved by the Swiss Chamber of Commercial Mediation and the Mediation Chamber of the Vaud Cantonal Bar Association.
+Person of trust, SBA mediator and conflict resolution specialist, accredited by the Swiss Chamber of Commercial Mediation, lawyer, member of the Commission of Mediation of the Vaud Bar Association.